Wiki · Organization · Last reviewed June 19, 2026

 Hugging Face

-Hugging Face is an AI platform and open-model infrastructure company known for the Hub, Transformers, datasets, Spaces, model cards, safetensors, evaluation tooling, and the practical distribution layer of modern open AI.
+Hugging Face is an AI collaboration platform and infrastructure company known for the Hub, Transformers, Datasets, Spaces, model cards, safetensors, inference services, and the practical distribution layer for many open-weight and community AI artifacts.

 Snapshot